 As people who consider ourselves spiritual there is a tendency to define ourselves in contrast to others.
 To an extent this is understandable, using labels is part of the human experience and finding groups that we resonate with is important.

 However, most of the time we cannot tell someone’s level of consciousness just by looking at them or even observing their behaviors.
-Not everyone is going to fit into the spiritual archetypes we have in mind.
-And many others can be highly aware without ever needing to go down a defined spiritual path.
+Not everyone is going to fit into a specific spiritual archetype we have in mind, and many others can be highly aware without ever needing to go down a defined spiritual path.

 Some of the most aware people I know don’t consider themselves spiritual.
 But they are the strangers, the parents and the teachers who go about their day lifting people up and spreading awareness in their own ways.